By Gordon Nary

 Gordon: Please provide our readers with an overview of your experience as a vocations director for the Paulist Fathers,

-Gordon: Whet can parishes do to interest more young people in religious vocations?
+Gordon: What can parishes do to interest more young people in religious vocations?

-Gordon: What was you most memorable experience as i director of the St. Thomas More Newman Center at The Ohio State University in Columbus, Ohio?
+Gordon: What was your most memorable experience as a director of the St. Thomas More Newman Center at Ohio State University in Columbus, Ohio?

 Father Larry: I had so many amazing experiences at the St. Thomas More Newman Center!.
 Probably the most impactful for me was seeing a community come together around a specific mission: to be the Church for the campus community.
 That community included students, faculty and staff, and non-student residents who all wanted to make the Newman Center a great welcoming place where faith was nurtured, and where the Church’s mission was pursued with joy.
 Some campus ministries experience frequent tension between students and non-students, but when the mission is clear, people really come together as the Body of Christ.

 There were many other great experiences: retreats, service projects, catechetical opportunities.
 All of these were occasions to see faith being formed and strengthened.
 I also have to say that our whole community was always brought together by a phenomenal music program, under the leadership of Mr. Eric Utsler.
 He helped me appreciate the vital role of music in every aspect of forming a faith community.

 Gordon: How important is social media as a communication resource for parishes and what, in your opinion, are the most helpful social media resources that parishes may want to consider?